ubcbraincircuits/whitepaper/source/data_sharing/open_science_framework.rst

 ----------------

-UBC is an OSF Institution, which means researchers can affiliate their OSF account and projects with UBC and they can log in using their university credentials.
+UBC is an OSF Institution, which means researchers can affiliate their OSF account and projects with UBC and log into OSF is possible using their university credentials.

 Public projects affiliated with UBC appear in the institutional portal: https://osf.openscience.ubc.ca/.